nathan102030/metric-weather-app/README.md

 # Weather App

-Within this weather app, I leverage several REST APIs in order to create this weather app
+Welcome to WeatherApp, a simple and intuitive weather application designed to provide you with accurate weather information by leveraging several REST APIs in order to create this weather app.Whether you're planning a trip, getting ready for your daily commute, or just curious about the weather in your area, WeatherApp has got you covered.

 # Getting Started with Create React App